-Absences are considered excused for unavoidable and serious illness or injury of the student or the student's immediate family; jury duty; military duty; UAH athletics for NCAA events; bereavement, or severe weather in the student's area that could impact safety when traveling to learning experiences.
+Absences are considered excused for unavoidable and serious illness or injury of the student or the student's nuclear family; jury duty; military duty; UAH athletics for NCAA events; or bereavement, or severe weather in the student's area that could impact safety when traveling to learning experiences.
 Care of children or other family members can be arranged in advance to avoid conflicts with scheduled learning experiences; therefore, these absences are not excused.
-If a student is unable to attend a scheduled learning experience, the student is required to: (1) notify the Course Manager before the class, clinical, and simulations and (2) provide documentation (e.g., health care provider excuse, police report, military orders, court summons, or obituary) of the unavoidable nature of the absence within one week of the absence.
+If a student is unable to attend a scheduled learning experience, the student is required to: (1) notify the Course Manager prior to the class, clinical, and simulations and (2) provide documentation (health care provider excuse, police report, military orders, court summons, or obituary) of the unavoidable nature of the absence within one week of the absence.
 Excused absences do not relieve students of their responsibilities to meet class, clinical, and simulation outcomes.
-Students are responsible for getting any learning/study materials for missed classes from their peers.
-Note: athletes must submit their schedules to Course Managers at the beginning of the semester; failure to communicate with faculty before an absence due to NCAA events could result in an unexcused absence.
+Note: athletes must submit their schedules to Course Managers at the beginning of the semester.